 Getting Over The Pain Of Infidelity

 It takes around 2 to 5 years for the pain of infidelity to fade.
-Recovering from infidelity and strengthening your marriage takes patience and dedication from the both of you.
+Recovering from infidelity and strengthening your marriage takes patience and dedication from both of you.
 You must work together as partners.
 While the road towards recovery is more like navigating a shaky Jenga tower at times, having a therapist by your side can truly make a difference.

 Looking for help with infidelity recovery?
 Couples Academy offers online services with marriage counselors and infidelity therapists to help you through the roughest patches of your marriage.
 Contact Couples Academy today to learn more about our services.